 You are not required to pay any charge for exercising your rights.
 If you make a request, we have one month to respond to you.

-If you want to review, verify, correct or request erasure of your personal information, object to the processing of your personal data, or request that we transfer a copy of your personal information to another party, please contact the Head of Legal & Risk in writing at 5 Hatfields, Level 9 Alto Tower, London SE1 9PG or email firstname.lastname@example.org.
+If you want to review, verify, correct or request erasure of your personal information, object to the processing of your personal data, or request that we transfer a copy of your personal information to another party, please contact the Financial Controller in writing at 5 Hatfields, Level 9 Alto Tower, London SE1 9PG or email firstname.lastname@example.org.

-Our Head of Legal & Risk will monitor compliance with this privacy notice.
-If you have any questions about this privacy notice or how we handle your personal information, please contact the Head of Legal & Risk in writing at 5 Hatfields, Level 9 Alto Tower, London, SE1 9PG or email email@example.com.
-You can also complain to the ICO if you are unhappy with how we have used your data.
+Our Financial Controller will monitor compliance with this privacy notice.
+If you have any questions about this privacy notice or how we handle your personal information, please contact the Financial Controller in writing at 5 Hatfields, Level 9 Alto Tower, London, SE1 9PG or email email@example.com You can also complain to the ICO if you are unhappy with how we have used your data.

 The ICO’s address is: